tmenguy/ha-solcast-solar/README.md

 When calculating dampening using an automation it may be beneficial to use undampened forecast values as input.

-This is possible by using the action call `solcast_solar.query_forecast_data`, and including `undampened: true` in the call.
-If using granular dampening then the site may also be included in the call.
+This is possible by using the action `solcast_solar.query_forecast_data`, and including `undampened: true` in the parameters.
+If using granular dampening then the site may also be included in the action.

 ```
 action: solcast_solar.query_forecast_data